Learning the main difference between an air cooler and an air conditioner will help you choose which device will become your helpmate during hot days.

 Is a Swamp Cooler Better Than an Air Conditioner: Wrap Up

-Swamp coolers are gaining well-deserved popularity due to their ability to effectively cool down an area without harsh chemicals and for a much lower price than AC.
+Swamp coolers are gaining well-deserved popularity due to their ability to cool down an area without harsh chemicals effectively and for a much lower price than AC.
 If you look at how much people pay to buy, install, and maintain an AC unit and how much power they consume, a swamp cooler is a more affordable option in the long term.
+It is true that air conditioners offer a ton more features than swamp coolers.
+However, air coolers do a great job of cooling your personal space without dwindling energy resources.

 If you buy an Evapolar cooler, you will get a mini electrical companion that will cool down your personal space, wherever you are!